Human evolutionary genetics: Gene addition

 Segmental duplications (SDs or LCRs) have had roles in creating new primate genes and shaping human genetic variation.

 Human-specific DNA insertions

-When the human genome was compared to the genomes of five comparison primate species, including the chimpanzee, gorilla, orangutan, gibbon, and macaque, it was found that there are approximately 20,000 human-specific insertions believed to be regulatory.
+When the human genome was compared to the genomes of five comparison catarhine primate species, including the chimpanzee, gorilla, orangutan, gibbon, and macaque, it was found that there are approximately 20,000 human-specific insertions believed to be regulatory.
 While most insertions appear to be fitness neutral, a small amount have been identified in positively selected genes showing associations to neural phenotypes and some relating to dental and sensory perception-related phenotypes.
 These findings hint at the seemingly important role of human-specific insertions in the recent evolution of humans.

 Selection pressures

 Human accelerated regions are areas of the genome that differ between humans and chimpanzees to a greater extent than can be explained by genetic drift over the time since the two species shared a common ancestor.
 These regions show signs of being subject to natural selection, leading to the evolution of distinctly human traits.
 Two examples are HAR1F, which is believed to be related to brain development and HAR2 (a.k.a.
 HACNS1) that may have played a role in the development of the opposable thumb.

 It has also been hypothesized that much of the difference between humans and chimpanzees is attributable to the regulation of gene expression rather than differences in the genes themselves.
 Analyses of conserved non-coding sequences, which often contain functional and thus positively selected regulatory regions, address this possibility.